-Graduated in Education at the University of Abitibi-Témiscamingue and trained in Translation at University of Saint-Boniface, Chantale Roy is known for her meticulousness, professionalism and high-quality customer service.
-With more than 25 years of experience teaching, translation, transcription and linguistic revision, she always gives her students plenty of attention and takes great care with the texts submitted to her.
-Inspired by her love for words and language, she seeks for precision, quality and integrity of the message of the person who expresses himself orally or in writing.
+Graduated in Education at the University of Abitibi-Témiscamingue and trained in Translation at University of Saint-Boniface, Chantale Roy is known for her meticulousness, professionalism, and high-quality customer service.
+With more than 30 years of experience teaching, translation, transcription, and proofreading, she always gives her students plenty of attention and takes great care with the texts submitted to her.
+Inspired by her love for words and language, she seeks precision, quality, and integrity in the message of the person, orally or in writing.

 Teaching French as a Foreign Language (or second language) has been part of her duties for the past fifteen years.
-University of British Columbia students, Federal Public Servants and individuals are among those who have benefited from Chantale’s expertise to develop their skills and, above all, their personal confidence in speaking or writing French.
+University of British Columbia students, Federal Public Servants and individuals are among those who have benefited from Chantale’s expertise to develop their skills and their personal confidence in speaking or writing French.

 In addition, Chantale has translated many different documents for several UBC faculties and departments, including Medicine and Psychology.
 The University has assigned various contracts to her from external clients, such as the Nunavut Surface Rights Tribunal (Aboriginal law website), the Alcuin Society (The Graphic Design Excellence Award), food businesses like Everland, etc.

 Chantale has also been doing linguistic revision since her first year at university in 1988.
 As a student, she was already involved as a linguistic consultant to students, while performing teaching assistance tasks for professors.
-Her thoroughness and conscientious work has made her a high-qualified linguistic professional.
+Her thoroughness and conscientious work have made her a highly qualified linguistic professional.
 She subsequently continued to work at several educational institutions, including Educacentre College in Vancouver.

 Finally, she has also developed a great expertise in the field of transcription of audio files in French for the UBC Department of Psychology, among others.